Achievable logoAchievable logo

 Long 1 ABC Jan 60 put

-As you already know, a long call contract provides the ‘right to buy,’ while a long put contract provides the ‘right to sell.’
-The long call is bullish, providing a return if the market price rises.
-The long put is bearish, providing a return if the market price falls.
-An investor that purchases both options bets on market volatility.
+As you already know, a long call contract provides the “right to buy,” while a long put contract provides the “right to sell.”
+The long call is bullish (it benefits from rising prices).
+The long put is bearish (it benefits from falling prices).
+By buying both, the investor is betting on market volatility rather than direction.

-If the stock’s market price rises above the call’s strike price (“call up”), the investor can exercise the call and potentially profit.
-Stock would be purchased at the call’s strike price and sold at the higher market price.
-If the gain from the exercise exceeded the premiums paid (for both options), the investor profits.
+• If the stock’s market price rises above the call’s strike price (“call up”), the investor can exercise the call and potentially profit.
+The stock would be purchased at the strike price and sold at the higher market price.
+The investor profits if that gain is greater than the combined premiums paid for both options.

-If the stock’s market price falls below the put’s strike price (“put down”), the investor can exercise the put and potentially profit.
-Stock would be purchased at the lower market price and sold at the higher strike price.
-If the gain from the exercise exceeded the premiums paid (for both options), the investor profits.
+• If the stock’s market price falls below the put’s strike price (“put down”), the investor can exercise the put and potentially profit.
+The stock would be purchased at the lower market price and sold at the higher strike price.
+Again, the investor profits only if the gain is greater than the combined premiums.

 An investor goes long 1 ABC Jan 60 call at $4 and long 1 ABC Jan 60 put at $5 when ABC’s market price is $60.
 What is the gain or loss if ABC’s market price rises to $100?